VIJAYADASS/React-Learning-and-Task/README.md

 5. Ensure the components are reusable and can be imported into another Component.

 #Day 2

-Passing and Displaying Props in React
+Passing and Displaying Props in React.
-#Task: Create props using Parent and Child components in React
+#Task: Create props using Parent and Child components in React.
 Objective: Create a parent component that passes data as props to a child component.
 The child component should display the received props in a structured format.
 #Requirements:
 1. Create a parent component called ParentComponent.